morgancassidy98/accessaudit/README.md

 # Audit Ally

-Audit Ally is a Next.js app for tracking and reporting WCAG accessibility audits across multiple pages and audits.
-It helps teams capture findings for each WCAG criterion, run Lighthouse-based accessibility checks, review contrast issues, and export a shareable audit report.
+Audit Ally is an authenticated Next.js app for tracking and reporting WCAG accessibility audits across multiple websites and pages.
+It combines guided manual testing with Lighthouse accessibility checks, page discovery, contrast checking, and exportable reports.

 ## Features

 - Create and manage accessibility audits for a website or digital product
+- Discover pages from a sitemap, sitemap index, robots.txt, or homepage links
+- Review discovered pages and add them individually or in bulk
-- Add pages to each audit and track their status over time
+- Add pages manually and track their status over time
 - Review a WCAG checklist grouped by criterion and level
-- Mark criteria as pass, fail, N/A, or untested with notes
+- Mark criteria as pass, fail, N/A, or untested with severity and notes
+- Use keyboard shortcuts while working through the checklist
 - Run automated Lighthouse accessibility scans for individual pages
 - View Lighthouse scores and related audit details for matching criteria
 - Check foreground/background color contrast against WCAG thresholds
-- Generate a report summary and exportable report output
+- Generate a report summary and download a PDF report
-- Share completed audits via a public report page
+- Copy a public report link protected by a random share token
+- Sign in with GitHub or Google

 ## Tech Stack